-Students sit an external examination set by the Cambridge International Education (CIE).
+Students sit an external examination set by the Cambridge Assessment International Education (CIE).
 The examination consists of two papers, the details of which can be found in the table below.

-T Paper 1 Theory 40% Paper 2 Practical Document 80 marks Production, Data Manipulation and Presentations 30% 70 marks 1 hour 30 minutes Examination 2 hours 15 minutes Examination Questions will be based on sections 1-21 of the subject content.
-All questions are compulsory Externally assessed This test assesses the practical skills needed to use the applications covered in sections 17, 18 and 19 of the subject content Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory Externally assessed Pa aper 3 Practical Data Analysis and W /ebsite Authoring 30% (70 marks) 2 hours 15 minutes Examination This test assesses the practical skills needed to use the applications covered in sections 20 and 21 of the subject content Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory
+the details of which can be found in the table below.
+Paper 1 Theory 40% Paper 2 Practical Document 80 marks Production, Data Manipulation and Presentations 30% 70 marks 1 hour 30 minutes Examination 2 hours 15 minutes Examination Questions will be based on sections 1-21 of the subject content.
+All questions are compulsory Externally assessed This test assesses the practical skills needed to use the applications covered in sections 17, 18 and 19 of the subject content Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory Externally assessed Pa aper 3 Practical Data Analysis and W /ebsite Authoring 30% (70 marks) 2 hours 15 minutes Examination This test assesses the practical skills needed to use the applications covered in sections 20 and 21 of the subject content Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory Externally assessed